 - VENDOR RESPONSIBILITIES.

 2.1 Compliant Use.
 Vendor must:

-(a) comply with the Balance Documentation, and not circumvent Balance’s intended limitations for any feature of the Services or Balance Platform;
+(a) not circumvent Balance’s intended limitations for any feature of the Services or Balance Platform;

 (b) comply with Applicable Law, and not use any portion of the Services or Balance Platform for any illegal or illicit transaction or activity, including under the laws and regulations applicable to any Buyer, or use the Services or Balance Platform for any fraudulent, unlawful, deceptive, or abusive purposes, or in any manner harmful to, or intended to harm, Balance or any third party;